G-e-V-e/not-just-another-reincarnation-of-inifile/README.md

 This reincarnation of the ini-file implementation in PowerShell adds a couple of features.

-* It addresses the fact that an ini-files is clear text and so can have its content revealed by any text editor.
-2 different file extensions provide some protection by hiding the content, so it takes some more time to unveil what is inside.
+* It addresses the fact that an ini-file is clear text and so can have its content revealed by any text editor.
+2 different file extensions provide some protection by hiding the content, so it takes more time to unveil what is inside.
 * True multilevel hashtable support: the usual "nosection" section is dropped and the section header is extended with a punctuation colon to separate hashtable levels: [level 1:level 2:level 3] etc.
 * Comments are left out while reading the content of an ini-file because these comments are only useful while editing the file, they are not required during parameter interpretation.